aci-ref/facilitation_leading_practices/activities/06-education.md

-learning goals.[^5] [^2] In order to develop the right materials for the information to be communicated, content developers should consider the following details in light of learning goals and best practices in curriculum development and technical
+learning goals.[^5] [^2] In order to develop the right materials for the information to be communicated, content developers should consider the following details in light of learning goals and leading practices in curriculum development and technical
 documentation:
 <div class="bullet-box">
     <ul class="bullet-list-square">